ConEmu/ConEmu.github.io/en/CommandLine.md

 ## Console args   {#Console_args}

 That is much like as ‘Shell args’, with only difference that ConEmuC can process some commands internally, before running you shell: ‘set’, ‘chcp’, ‘title’.
-They can be used in [Tasks](SettingsTasks.html), after ‘-cmd’ ConEmu's switch and so on.
+They can be used in [Tasks](SettingsTasks.html), after ‘-run’ ConEmu's switch and so on.

 ~~~
 "set PATH=C:\MinGW\bin;%PATH%" & set MSYSTEM=MINGW64 & chcp 65001 & sh -l -i